 motion will fall.

-The Executive Committee will appoint two representatives, normally the Chair and Secretary or substitutes, to the relevant Lowestoft Town Council Asset Committee.
+The Executive Committee will appoint two representatives, normally the Chair and Secretary or substitutes, to the relevant LTC Asset Committee.
 Failure to attend these meetings could result in the dissolution of the Friends Group.

-Members of the Executive Committee shall be elected annually at the Annual General Meeting of the Friends Group; outgoing members may be re-elected up to a maximum of 6 consecutive years, unless no other member is eligible or nominated.
+Members of the Executive Committee shall be elected annually at the AGM of the Friends Group; outgoing members may be re-elected up to a maximum of 6 consecutive years, unless no other member is eligible or nominated.

-Nomination for election to the Executive Committee shall be made in writing to the Secretary at least 7 days before the Annual General Meeting.
-To be valid nominations must be of fully paid up members who are local residents (with the exception of corporate members), proposed and seconded by two other paid up members and the consent of the nominee must be obtained.
+Nomination for election to the Executive Committee shall be made in writing to the Secretary at least 7 days before the AGM.
+To be valid; nominations must be of fully paid up members who are local residents (with the exception of corporate members), proposed and seconded by two other paid up members and the consent of the nominee must be obtained.
 Nomination papers will be available from the Secretary on request.

 If fewer nominations are received by the deadline than there are vacancies, nominations may be taken from the floor of the meeting up to the number of vacancies available.